-As Asia's most livable city with one of the highest qualities of life, Seoul presents an ideal destination for students from all over the world.
+As Asia's most livable city with one of the highest qualities of life and great student residences, Seoul presents an ideal destination for students from all over the world.
 It is the hub of technology, digital advancement and beauty skincare.
-As the 4th largest metropolitan economy in the world, and with a population density of about 27,000 people per square mile, the city has more than 39 universities, most of which are well-known amongst international students.
+As the 4th largest metropolitan economy in the world, and with a population density of about 27,000 people per square mile, the city has more than 39 universities, most of which are well-known amongst international students, and a wide range of shared or private flats.
 Dongduk Women's University, The University of Seoul, Kyung Hee University and Korea National University of Arts are a few of the best universities there.

 As a student living in Seoul, you have to be aware of the weather in South Korea, as the seasons are generally very distinctive in South Korea.
 Summer is from June till August, and it is usually very hot and humid.
 From December till February it is winter, which is typically cold and snowy, and autumn and spring are ideally warm with clear blue skies.
 Autumn lasts from September till November, and from March to May it is spring.